How to Make Screenshots That Go Viral on Twitter/X

 2. Crop to the important part - Don't show your entire screen

-3. Add device frame - Browser, phone, or laptop frame
+3. Add device frame - Use a social media mockup generator to add browser, phone, or laptop frames

 4. Choose background - Match your brand colors or use gradients